MaiconUnzer/origin-take-home-assignment/README.md

 - A class for each insurance type

-- Default rules and operations inside de base class that are used by all insurance type class that inherit from it
+- Default rules and operations inside the base class that are used by all insurance type class that inherit from it

 - Specific rules and operations inside of each insurance type class